-Well, here we go again with yet another irritating Facebook hoax.
+Well, here we go again with yet another round of a very irritating Facebook hoax.

-The hoax message varies a bit, but it usually reads something like this:
+The hoax message varies a bit, but it typically reads something like this:

 “(561) 932-5713.
 Hello, I am Francisco Lopez, Director of Messenger.